QuantEcon/lecture-python.myst/lectures/svd_intro.md

 It can be regarded as an intermediate step to  a related and perhaps more useful  representation 3.

-To work it requires that we
+As with Representation 1, we continue to

 * use all $p$ singular values of $X$
 * use a **full** SVD and **not** a reduced SVD